linrunner/tlp-doc/faq/battery.rst

   Reference: `Issue #690 <https://github.com/linrunner/TLP/issues/690>`_.
 * Battery does not charge although the charger is connected and no charge threshold is active.
+* :command:`tlp recalibrate` fails with "Error: discharge BATx malfunction -- check your hardware (battery, charger)".

 Possible cause: malfunction of the EC firmware, which controls all charging operations independently of the operating system.

 Solutions:

-* Shut down the system, then press the emergency reset hole (button) on the bottom of the ThinkPad with a paper clip
+* Reset the EC: shut down the system, then press the emergency reset hole (button) on the bottom of the ThinkPad with a paper clip
 * Update to the latest EC firmware (most elegantly with `fwupdmgr`)

 .. seealso::